shiny-templates/router-tailwind/README.md

 # DISCLAIMER
 Native Shiny components (tabsetPanel() for example) still use bootstrap and won't react to tailwind.

-Use raw html tags (div, a, tags$footer, etc) where you wan't tailwind.
+Use raw html tags (div, a, tags$footer, etc) where you want tailwind.